GS-PC — The Goldman Sachs Group, Inc. PFD 1/1000 C

 2. Strategic Updates and Business Highlights:

-- Global Banking & Markets: Achieved record revenues of $12.7 billion, driven by strong client engagement and elevated market activity.
+- Global Banking & Markets: Achieved record revenues of $12.7 billion, driven by strong client engagement and elevated trading activity across FICC (Fixed Income, Currency, and Commodities) and equities.

-- Asset & Wealth Management: Generated $4.1 billion in revenues, with $62 billion in long-term fee-based inflows.
-The acquisition of Innovator added $31 billion in assets under supervision.
+- Asset & Wealth Management: Generated $4.1 billion in revenues with $62 billion in long-term fee-based inflows, including $22 billion in wealth management.
+Closed the acquisition of Innovator, enhancing ETF capabilities.

-- Private Credit: Raised $10 billion, reflecting strong demand and a solid track record in underwriting and portfolio construction.
+- Private Credit: Raised $10 billion in private credit strategies, with a focus on disciplined underwriting and portfolio construction.

-- Digital Engagement: Increased client engagement through digital platforms, with a 30% year-over-year rise in monthly average users on Marquee.
+- Digital Engagement: Increased user engagement across digital platforms, with a 30% year-over-year rise in average monthly users on Marquee.

 3. Forward Guidance and Outlook:

-- Market Sentiment: Despite recent geopolitical tensions and macroeconomic uncertainty, the firm remains optimistic about the long-term growth potential, particularly in private credit and technology investments.
+- Market Conditions: While the macro environment is uncertain, Goldman Sachs remains optimistic about the long-term growth potential, particularly in private credit and M&A activity.

-- Investment in Technology: Continued focus on AI and cloud migration to enhance operational efficiency and service delivery.
+- Investment in Technology: Continued focus on the "One Goldman Sachs 3.0" initiative to enhance operational efficiency and leverage AI technologies.

-- Regulatory Environment: Positive outlook on regulatory reforms, including Basel III finalization, which may enhance capital deployment flexibility.
+- Regulatory Environment: Positive outlook on regulatory reforms, particularly around Basel III finalization, which could provide more flexibility in capital deployment.

 4. Bad News, Challenges, or Points of Concern:

-- Market Volatility: Increased volatility due to geopolitical tensions and AI-driven disruption has affected client sentiment and may temper future activity levels.
+- Market Volatility: Increased volatility due to geopolitical tensions and concerns around AI-driven disruptions, which could impact client sentiment and activity levels.

-- Declining Metrics in Specific Areas: Notable softness in FICC revenues, particularly in rates and mortgages, attributed to a tougher market backdrop.
+- Declining Metrics in Specific Areas: Notable softness in FICC revenues, particularly in rates and mortgages, attributed to a tougher market backdrop and year-over-year comparisons.

-- Provisions for Credit Losses: Increased provisions of $315 million, reflecting growth in impairments and a cautious outlook on the operating environment.
+- Higher Provisions for Credit Losses: Increased provisions for credit losses (PCL) of $315 million, reflecting growth in impairments and a cautious outlook on the operating environment.

 5. Notable Q&A Insights:

-- Balance Sheet Strategy: CFO Denis Coleman emphasized the strategic deployment of capital to support client activities, particularly in equities financing and acquisition financing.
+- Balance Sheet Strategy: CFO Denis Coleman emphasized the importance of deploying capital to support client activities while managing the balance sheet effectively, particularly in equities financing and private wealth lending.

-- Sponsor Activity: David Solomon noted that while sponsor activity has been slower, it remains a critical area, with expectations for future acceleration as economic conditions stabilize.
+- Sponsor Activity: David Solomon noted that while sponsor activity has been slower than expected, there is potential for acceleration as market conditions stabilize.